-As retail stores reopen, we’re starting to learn what the “new normal” will be for retail.
-Many customers are still concerned about safely as they enter public spaces, and are wary of shopping at retail stores.
-Store associates are also anxious about their own healty as customer traffic inevitably increases.
-This new normal, where customers and associates live with a great deal of uncertainty, are spurring new initiatives and strategies to emphasize safety and efficiency at the store.
+As most states begin to allow retail stores to reopen, we’re starting to learn what the “new normal” is for retailers.
+Many customers are still uncertain about the danger involved with entering public spaces, and are wary of shopping at retail stores.
+With so many stories circulating about employees getting sick at work, store associates are also anxious about their own safety as customer traffic inevitably increases.
+This new normal, where customers and associates live with a great deal of uncertainty, means that it’s up to retailers to find ways to reduce this anxiety, implementing new initiatives and strategies to emphasize safety and efficiency at the store.

 Successfully adapting your retail store operations to today’s new normal comes down to how efficiently communication can be sent across your organization, and how effectively new initiatives can be set up in stores.
-Focusing on this is more important now than ever before, as any issues with curbside pickup or any safety concerns can drive customers away.
+Focusing on this is more important now than ever before, as any issues with curbside pickup or any safety concerns can drive customers away in a heartbeat.

 Here are a couple tips for how to accomplish these changes:

 1. Streamline New Activities Like Curbside Pickup

 Customers today prefer contactless shopping options, with curbside pickup more than doubling at retail stores during the COVID-19 pandemic.
 As a result, many retailers are either implementing curbside pickup for the first time or dramatically expanding their curbside pickup services.
 As with any new initiative, it’s easy for the customer experience to fall short if you don’t have the right tools to simplify new processes for associates.